Thursday, October 27, 2011

 Youth pastor Travis Bransetter arrested

 TravisBransetterLet me paint a picture of abuse for you.
 Take a man between the age of 21 and 35 and mix him in with girls who are just starting to enter puberty.
 Allow the man to have unmonitored direct access to the girls and the ability to spend private one-on-one time away from church and other adults.
 The picture had better be one of air raid klaxons going off with people scurrying for shelter.
-This scenario is the class setting for abuse.
-The Sr. Pastor and church leaders who allowed this to happen should be fired and held accountable for the abuse
+This scenario is a classic setting for abuse.
+The Sr. Pastor and church leaders who allowed this to happen should be fired and held accountable for what happened.

 .